stvp/dht/README.md

 Local hash table state is refreshed in a background goroutine using blocking Consul API queries with the [default consistency mode][consul_api].

-`dht` requires a locally-running Consul agent with its HTTP API listening on `127.0.0.1:8500`. `dht` nodes run a simple HTTP server on an ephemeral port to allow Consul to periodically check that the node is still alive.
+`dht` requires a locally-running Consul agent (version 0.5.2 or newer) with its HTTP API listening on `127.0.0.1:8500`. `dht` nodes run a simple HTTP server on an ephemeral port to allow Consul to periodically check that the node is still alive.

 [wiki_dht]: https://en.wikipedia.org/wiki/Distributed_hash_table
 [wiki_rendez]: https://en.wikipedia.org/wiki/Rendezvous_hashing